 Do Children Have a Say in Child Custody Arrangements?

-two young children standing on a bridge
+two little girls standing on a bridge

 Divorce can be an emotional and exhausting ordeal that could leave you feeling unsure about the future.
 There are many things that must be considered when separating from your spouse, like who will keep the family home or how the finances will be handled.